slaclab/smurf-server-scripts/docker_scripts/README.md

 release-docker.sh -t pysmurf-dev -p|--pysmurf_version <pysmurf_version>"
                   [-o|--output-dir <output_dir>] [-h|--help]"

   -p|--pysmurf_version <pysmurf_version> : Version of the pysmurf docker image.
-Used as a base
+Used as a base.
                                            image; pysmurf will be overwritten by the local copy.
   -o|--output-dir      <output_dir>      : Directory where to release the scripts.
 Defaults to
-                                           /home/cryo/docker/pysmurf/dev
+                                           /home/cryo/docker/pysmurf/dev.
   -h|--help                              : Show this message.
 ```